AlexGalhardo/app.alexgalhardo.com/README.md

 ## Introduction

-* A simple MVC full stack web application using NodeJS.
+- A simple MVC full stack web application.
+- I created this side project to learn how to program a simple ecommerce checkout and a MicroSaaS back em 2020.
+- This is the fourth big refactor I do in this code.

 ## Development Setup Local